M66B/FairEmail/docs/FAQ-zh-rCN.md

 Generally, it is not a good idea to store sent messages in the inbox because this is hard to undo and could be incompatible with other email clients.

 That said, FairEmail is able to properly handle sent messages in the inbox.
-That said, FairEmail is able to properly handle sent messages in the inbox.
 FairEmail will mark outgoing messages with a sent messages icon for example.

 The best solution would be to enable showing the sent folder in the unified inbox by long pressing the sent folder in the folder list and enabling *Show in unified inbox*.
 This way all messages can stay where they belong, while allowing to see both incoming and outgoing messages at one place.
-This way all messages can stay where they belong, while allowing to see both incoming and outgoing messages at one place.

 If this is not an option, you can [create a rule](#user-content-faq71) to automatically move sent messages to the inbox or set a default CC/BCC address in the advanced identity settings to send yourself a copy.